pulumi/docs/content/blog/gcp-v8-release-announce/index.md

 - [Templates](https://www.pulumi.com/templates/serverless-application/gcp/) - Use a quickstart template to create a new project
 - [Pulumi AI](https://www.pulumi.com/ai) - Ask Pulumi AI to create a new project

 ## What’s New in 8.0

-### Pulumi improvements
+### Looking Back

-- Ever-improving quality assurance for Pulumi-managed resources, bringing the latest features to your production stack
+Since the last major release of this provider, we have continuously shipped improvements to our ecosystem, bringing the latest Pulumi features to your production stack.
-- Reliable diffing strategy aligned with upstream Terraform, removing insecurity and reducing false alarms
-- Continuous improvements to registry documentation
+We have rolled out an improved diffing strategy in the Pulumi Terraform Bridge, removing spurious diffs on preview and increasing confidence when deploying.
+Additionally we have worked hard to improve accuracy and coverage for registry documentation.

 ### Notable upstream features

 Several resources have new `deletionProtection` fields:

-[TODO] list resources
+- gcp.cloudrunv2.Service
+- gcp.cloudrunv2.Job
+- gcp.activedirectory.Domain
+- gcp.organizations.Folder
+- gcp.organizations.Project

-A new default label, `goog-pulumi-provisioned` lets you discover your Pulumi-provisioned resources in the GCP console, to help you track resources and how they were created.
+A new default label, `goog-pulumi-provisioned` lets you discover your Pulumi-provisioned resources in the GCP console to help you track resources and how they were created.
 This label is available as an Output only and can be disabled in your provider configuration.